RohitNale/Market-Segmentation-Analysis/README.md

 with a feasible strategy to enter the market, targeting the segments most likely to use their product in terms of Geographic, Demographic, Psychographic, Behavioral.

-**Techniques and Algorithms:** Machine learning using python with pandas, scikit-learn and k means clustering.
+**Techniques and Algorithms:** Pandas, Scikit-learn, and K means clustering.

 In this project we are using [Census 2011](https://censusindia.gov.in/census.website/data/census-tables) data for the analysis.
 The Census 2011 is the 15th National census survey conducted by the Census Organisation of India.
 Mr. C. Chandramouli is the Commissioner & Registrar General of the Indian 2011 Census.
 We are using the K-means clustering algorithm to find groups which have not been explicitly labeled in the data.
 This is used to confirm assumptions about what types of groups exist or to identify unknown groups in our data sets.